digital-asset/docs.daml.com/docs/2.8.9/docs/upgrade/automation.rst

 This section describes manual upgrading steps when deploying updated Daml application code, by migrating contracts from one version to another.
-A production grade, optimized migration tool that automates this application upgrade process is available but it does require a Daml Enterprise license.
+A production-grade, optimized migration tool that automates this application upgrade process is available, but it requires a Daml Enterprise license.
 Its PDF manual explains how a Daml developer implements a smart contract upgrade migration.
 The manual also advises an operations team on how to perform the contract migration.

-The tool is designed to accommodate: working with a stale view of the ledger’s state (e.g., a partial migration was recently performed), reduce effort by boilerplate code generation for unchanged templates, it has idempotent operations where possible, very large ACS sizes, and robustly handles rejected ledger commands (e.g., archiving a contract in the same Daml transaction that creates an upgraded replacement helps to ensure that duplicate replacement contracts are not created.)
-Please contact your account manager or `DA support <support@digitalasset.com>`_ for access to the upgrade tool.
+The tool is designed to accommodate:

+- Working with a stale view of the ledger’s state (e.g., a partial migration was recently performed);

+- Reduce effort by boilerplate code generation for unchanged templates;

+- It has idempotent operations where possible;

+- Very large ACS sizes; and

+- Robustly handles rejected ledger commands (e.g., archiving a contract in the same Daml transaction thatcreates an upgraded replacement helps to ensure that duplicate replacement contracts are not created).

+Please contact your account manager or `DA support
+<support@digitalasset.com>`_ for access to the upgrade tool.

 Structure the Upgrade
 =====================